muratk5n/thirdwave/en/README.md

 Globalist conspiracy or just rotten ideology ran amok?

-Werner, *Princes of the Yen*: "[C]entral bank independence alone does not guarantee economic success of monetary policy.
+Werner, *Princes of the Yen*, 2014: "[C]entral bank independence alone does not guarantee economic success of monetary policy.
 The Swedish Riksbank, for instance, independently created a credit boom in the 1980s and a credit crunch in the 1990s.
 The U.S. central bank leadership was not influenced by political pressure when it increased